Western Helps Students Afford the Cost of College

 House Bill 1079 & The Real Hope Act

 Western Washington University extends educational opportunities and resident tuition to all students who meet the criteria of Washington House Bill 1079, established by the State legislature in 2004.
 Supporting all students persisting to degree, Western ensures confidentiality and protection of student education records, including immigration status.
-We also celebrate the passage of the Real Hope Act in Washington State and encourage eligible students to apply for State Need Grant using the Washington Application for State Financial Aid (WASFA).
+We also celebrate the passage of the Real Hope Act in Washington State and encourage eligible students to apply for the Washington College Grant using the Washington Application for State Financial Aid (WASFA).

 Financial Aid Timeline

 - October 1 – FAFSA is available online at studentaid.gov